 Eligibility for an Indian Tourist Visa

 PURPOSE: The Indian Government only considers four reasons sufficient for obtaining this visa.
 These are: recreational and sightseeing, visiting friends or family, medical treatment for a short duration, and conducting short and casual business.
-On behalf of the Indian government, our apologies for not including a self-discovery category.

 Application requirements for the electronic tourist visa for India